When Sammy Hagar Took Aim at Van Halen on ‘Marching to Mars’

-As Hagar told the Road back in 1997, “When they went and got Roth back in the band ... to me, that was the biggest backstab I could imagine.
-I wanted to be the lead singer of Van Halen for the rest of my life, but when Ed told me they were getting Roth back in the band, I was like, 'Fuck you, fuck Roth and fuck everybody.'
+As Hagar told The Road back in 1997: "When they went and got Roth back in the band ... to me, that was the biggest backstab I could imagine.
+I wanted to be the lead singer of Van Halen for the rest of my life, but when Ed[die Van Halen] told me they were getting Roth back in the band, I was like, 'Fuck you, fuck Roth and fuck everybody.'
 I was pissed.
 It was like coming home and finding your wife in bed with her old boyfriend."

-Clearly ticked off, Hagar wasted little time assembling a solo album, recruiting drummer Danny Carmassi from his Montrose and early solo career days, along with keyboardist Jesse Harms (who'd been with Sammy since 1984's ‘VOA’) and bassist Jonathan Pierce.
+Clearly ticked off, Hagar wasted little time assembling a solo album, recruiting drummer Danny Carmassi from his Montrose and early solo career days, along with keyboardist Jesse Harms (who'd been with Sammy since 1984's VOA) and bassist Jonathan Pierce.

 The track is a fine example of the album's sophistication and sense of dynamics.
-Clearly advancing from the straight-ahead riff-rock of '80s albums such as (the fantastic) ‘Standing Hampton,’ Hagar kicks things off with a swampy dobro riff, then slowly layers in acoustic guitars, drums and harmonica as tension builds.
+Clearly advancing from the straight-ahead riff-rock of '80s albums such as (the fantastic) Standing Hampton, Hagar kicks things off with a swampy dobro riff, then slowly layers in acoustic guitars, drums and harmonica as tension builds.

-The Van Halen breakup seems to turn up as subject matter on several tracks on the album, with Hagar's mood varying from meditative (the brooding and ultimately explosive ‘Salvation on Sand Hill’) to comedic (‘On the Other Hand’), and finally philosophical and maybe even forgiving on the shockingly mature, jangling heartland rocker ‘Both Sides Now.’
+The Van Halen breakup seems to turn up as subject matter on several tracks on the album, with Hagar's mood varying from meditative (the brooding and ultimately explosive "Salvation on Sand Hill") to comedic ("On the Other Hand"), and finally philosophical and maybe even forgiving on the shockingly mature, jangling heartland rocker "Both Sides Now."

 The album received some of the best reviews of Hagar's solo career, with AllMusic declaring it "a lean, tough collection" that "stands out because of its immediate sound and sense of purpose."

-Hagar has gone on to release five more solo albums since ‘Marching to Mars,’ and briefly rejoined Van Halen in 2004 to tour and record three new songs for a greatest hits compilation.
-That reunion ended in even more spectacularly bitter fashion, and bassist Michael Anthony ultimately jumped ship to join Hagar in the supergroup Chickenfoot.
+Hagar has gone on to release many more solo albums since Marching to Mars, and briefly rejoined Van Halen in 2004 to tour and record three new songs for a greatest-hits compilation.
+That reunion ended in an even more spectacularly bitter fashion, and bassist Michael Anthony jumped ship to join Hagar in the supergroup Chickenfoot.